Working with a Financial Planner

 A planner will work with you to examine your current financial situation and suggest a plan to help you meet your financial goals.
 The planner might set up a series of meetings with you to gather information, help you define your goals, and provide written recommendations on financial strategies.
 It’s important to find a financial planner whose expertise matches your situation and needs.
 Before you begin working together, you’ll want to understand what it will cost—both directly, in fees, and indirectly, in commissions—before you begin working with a financial planner.

 When working together, a financial planner will take you through several steps to help you do the following:

 Clarify your financial situation.
 A financial planner will help you look carefully at your current finances, helping you to list your assets (what you have) and liabilities (what you owe).
 Your planner will most likely ask you for tax returns, securities records (i.e. stocks and bonds), insurance policies, and other papers to help determine your net worth (what you have minus what you owe).

 Identify goals.
 Next, the planner will want to understand your personal and financial goals.
-Questions will include whether you want to save for a special holiday, help support aging parents, reduce your debt, or save and invest for retirement.
+Questions will include whether you want to save for a special vacation, help support aging parents, reduce your debt, plan for a child’s education, or save and invest for retirement.